Botanical Name: Ribes 'Imperial White'

 Depth: Dig a hole large enough to accommodate the roots without bending them.

 Pollinator: Self pollinating.

 Foliage: Ovate, 1 - 3 inch long and as wide, deeply lobed mid green foliage.

 Fruit: Produces clusters of white, translucent fruit with a pink blush.

 Flower Form: White.

 Pruning: Remove dead wood.
-Prune to rejuvenate new growth.
+Prune to rejuvenate new growth in early Spring.